BRONZE FINDS PAGE

 It doesn't look like much but this is the second Bronze Age find I have made.
 This fragment of metal comes from a double bladed dagger or knife and dates between 2500-500BC

 It came as quite a shock when I found this item.
-My local museum tells me it's a sword belt fitment and dates around 1550-1600.
+My local museum tells me it's a sword belt fitting and dates around 1550-1600.

 This item is a small green glass good luck pendant.
 It looks like it was probably made in the late Victorian period; of course I could be wrong.
 What do you think?